 Always verify the due date before agreeing to any loan.

 In most cases, payday loans range from about $500 to $1,000.
-Most people utilizing these types of loans use the money to cover:
+Most people utilizing these types of no credit check loans use the money to cover:

 - Car payments

 These loans usually come with a finance charge.
 A finance charge will be a percentage of your loan amount.
 Again, always verify this charge before agreeing to a payday loan.

 In 2014, NBC reported there were more payday lenders than McDonald’s restaurants in the US.
 Why are so many people flocking to bad credit loans?
 Here are some of the benefits of payday loans: